Uppsala University - The Segerstedthuset Building

 Turning Entrances and Turning Heads

 The Uppsala University is the oldest university research university in the Nordic area and this large facility is located in Uppsala, Sweden - educating 45000 students.
 The new Segerstedthuset building, designed by 3XN is a multi-purpose extension to the university and was conceptualised and constructed as a modern workplace for researchers, university administration and management.
-Watch this show-stopping door in action below:

 Silver Level Swedish Green Building